-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X (Do not check if a smaller reporting company) Emerging growth company X
+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company X

+Emerging growth company X

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\boxtimes$
+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.